 Both buying and renting a property are processes that require tax payments.
 Opening a Portuguese Bank Account will simplify the process.
 You can open one as a resident or non-resident in Portugal, though the latter needs conversion once the account holder becomes a resident.

 When purchasing a property, the buyer must pay the Purchase Tax, known locally as the IMT (Imposto Municipal sobre as Transmissões Onerosas de Imóveis).
-This varies by location and purpose of the property, such as Permanent, second home or Rural Property.
-Notary Fees and Stamp Duty also apply, the latter of which must be paid for a variety of transactions within Portugal.
+This varies by location and purpose of the property.
+The purpose of the property could be a permanent home, a second home, or a rural property.
+Notary Fees and Stamp Duty will also apply, the latter of which must be paid for a variety of transactions within Portugal.

 The Purchase Tax can vary from 1% to 8%, depending on the purchase price.
 However, there are exemptions for specific properties, such as homes purchased for letting by real estate investment trusts.
 Furthermore, there is no Purchase Tax on the first €92,407 of the property’s value on the mainland and €115,509 in the Autonomous Regions.